Interruption in online customer service 14 December 06:00-19:00 More information

 If you take out a student loan while in higher education and you complete your degree within the target time, you may be eligible for a student loan tax deduction.

-The student loan tax deduction means that as you make payments on your student loan to your bank, you get to deduct the amount of the student loan tax deduction from your taxes.
-The deduction is only available to higher education students who began their first course of study in higher education before 1 August 2014.
+As you make repayments on your loan to the bank, your taxes are reduced by the amount of the student loan tax deduction The deduction is only available to higher education students who began their first course of study in higher education before 1 August 2014.

 Eligibility